 The last time you bought something online, did you receive an email a few days later asking you to review your purchase?
 There’s a fair chance you did.
 The internet has fundamentally changed how people make decisions about the products and services they buy.
 The means people use to look for trade companies is no exception.
 These days, it’s vital to have a strategy if you want to get online reviews as a plumbing and heating business.

 “64.4% of online shoppers trust their peers who have interacted with a company or a product more than any other influencer group (including friends and family).”

-The group most likely to pay attention to online reviews are those aged between 45 and 54, with 89.2% saying that they take reviews into consideration when finding a company or buying a product online.
+The group most likely to pay attention to reviews are those aged between 45 and 54, with 89.2% saying that they take reviews into consideration when finding a company or buying a product online.

-"83% of consumers say that reviews affect their decision to buy most of the time”
+“86% of consumers say that reviews affect their decision to buy most of the time”

 So the benefits of a company putting in the time and effort to get positive reviews to display on their website is clear.
 But what’s the best way to get reviews from happy customers?
-Studies have shown that if your company website has clearly visible customer reviews, potential customer are 78% more likely to buy from your company compared with a business that doesn’t show that its customers are happy – a massive difference.
-This shows why it is absolutely worth the time to get reviews from your clients not only for the specific services you offer but also for your company in general.
+Studies have shown that if your company website has clearly visible customer reviews, potential customer are 78% more likely to buy from it.
+Compare this with a business that doesn’t show that its customers are happy and you’ll see a massive difference.
+This answers why it’s absolutely worth the time to get reviews from your clients not only for a specific service you offer but also for your reputation in general.

 What if I get bad reviews?

-"60% of people say that they trust companies less if they have only positive reviews.”
+“68% of people say that they trust companies less if they have only positive reviews.”

 When you know who you want to target, it’s time to think about how you’re going to ask them to send in their review.
 Should you or someone else in the office send an email?
-Should you use a mail system such as MailChimp?
+You could use a mail system such as MailChimp.
 Or should you look at a third-party review website?

 If you decide to send an email, for example, make sure that it includes a call-to-action link to the review submission form.
 Plan to send a follow-up email if they don’t reply within a certain period.
 Another option is to set up a specific campaign or insert the review form in a regular newsletter.

-If you already use social media to engage your customers, you can also use it to collect reviews.
-You’ll need to schedule regular posts, because the lifetime of a social media post is much less than a blog post’s, for example.
+If you already use social media to engage with your customers, you can also use it to collect reviews.
+You’ll need to schedule regular posts because the lifetime of a social media post is much shorter than a blog post’s, for example.
 Try to post when your customers are most likely to see it – find out which day, week or time works best.

 If you use Twitter, try adding an image or infographic to your post.
 Content with images get more views than content without.
-You can also use your Facebook, LinkedIn or Google+ account.
+You can also use your Facebook or LinkedIn account.
 Always try to include a link or blog post along with the link to the review form.
 This lets your customers feel more engaged with the company and engaged customers are more likely to submit positive reviews.

 At Commusoft we use the Capterra B2B review platform and Review.co.uk, but for seeing reviews from consumers it's better to use B2C review software such as TrustMark, Checkatrade.com, TrustPilot.com, Mybuilder.com or Yelp.
 In order to help you make sense of these websites, we've written a full article which you can read here.